kytomic/Pokemon-Data-Scraper/README.md

 # Pokemon-Data-Scraper

-This is a self-studying project, and the aim of the project is to scrape the pokemon data from Pokemon Wiki using scrapy/ Follow the procedure to use the program.
+This is a self-studying project, and the aim of the project is to scrape the pokemon data from Pokemon Wiki using scrapy

+Follow the procedure to use the program.

 (1) Download the packages listed in requirement.txt